Skip to main content

-Understanding Connection Profiles on OpenVPN Access Server
+Understanding Connection Profiles for Access Server | OpenVPN

 Connection profiles (.ovpn text files) contain the directives, parameters, and certificates required to establish the client-server VPN connection.
 These commonly include addresses and ports to contact the server, information for verifying peer identity, securing the TLS control channel, and other settings.